-- Robotic technology: Robotic devices may help a stroke patient carry out repetitive motion that will help the limbs regain their functionalities.
+- Robotic technology: Robotic devices may help a stroke patient carry out repetitive motions to help the limbs regain their functionalities.

-- Wireless assistive technology: An activity monitor will be in usage here.
+- Wireless assistive technology: An activity monitor will be used here.
 It will help contribute positively to your post-stroke recovery.

-- The use of computer-based therapies or video games may help with awareness of reality.
+- Using computer-based therapies or video games may help with awareness of reality.

 How can you prevent the reoccurrence of a stroke?

 Prevention of stroke is a significant part of the stroke rehabilitation process.
 Research indicates that you may have to adjust your lifestyle.
 Faithfulness to the usage of medications prescribed by your doctor will also help prevent the reoccurrence of stroke.
 However, it would help if you spoke with your doctor to make an informed decision on the lifestyle changes.
 The following are the notable means of prevention;

 - If you smoke, quit smoking: Smoking can put you at risk of stroke.
 It may raise your blood pressure and make your blood thicker.
 Your blood is likely to clot when it gets wider than needed.